megnergit/rust-gRPC-r2/README.md

 ```

-Here Rust structures are defined in the syntax of Rust.
+Here Rust structures are defined with the syntax of Rust.

 ```sh